Moral Alignment for LLM Agents: Appendix

 \subsection{Analysis of generalization for models fine-tuned against another LLM}

-The analyses in Figures \ref{fig:generalization_LLM_actions34} and \ref{fig:othergames_LLM_actionchoices} complement the results for models fine-tuned versus a TFT opponent presented in the main paper, presenting generalization analysis for models that were fine-tuned against another LLM opponent.
-The patterns of results are similar to those for fine-tuning against the static TFT opponent.
+The analyses in Figures \ref{fig:generalization_LLM_actions34} and \ref{fig:othergames_LLM_actionchoices} present generalization analysis for models that were fine-tuned against another LLM opponent, complementing the results for models fine-tuned versus a TFT opponent that were presented in the main paper.
+The patterns of results are similar to those for fine-tuning against the static TFT opponent, with slightly more noise due to the presence of multi-agent learning.